-Funding energy audits for SMEs
+Federal funding for energy audits for SMEs

 Before investments are made in new technologies or company buildings, it makes sense to carry out an energy audit funded by the Federal Ministry for Economic Affairs and Energy.
 Energy audits provide companies with specific suggestions for commercially rational measures to boost energy efficiency.
-SMEs can receive a grant from the Federal Ministry for Economic Affairs and Energy that covers 80 per cent of their energy auditing costs, with the maximum amount set at €6,000.
+SMEs can receive a grant from the Federal Ministry for Economic Affairs and Energy that covers 80% of their energy auditing costs, with the maximum amount set at €6,000.
 For smaller companies that spend less than €10,000 on their energy bills, the maximum amount is €1,200.

 SME Initiative for Energy Reforms and Climate Protection